wenkang/platformtest/README.md

    - summarise how each raw laser channel correlates with temperature overall and within each `test_level`, so you can see the ~-0.005 mm/°C slopes that dominate once the 6 mm and 10 mm baselines are separated.

+   Pick `FitEngine` = `'fitlm'` (default) to leverage MATLAB’s `LinearModel` class, or switch to `'manual'` to build the full dummy-coded design matrix explicitly.
+The manual engine returns the coefficient estimates, standard errors, t-statistics, p-values and 95% confidence bounds along with the raw design matrix so you can inspect every step of the least-squares solution.

 3. Inspect `results.summary` for error statistics, review `results.temperatureCorrelation` / `results.perLevelTemperature` to confirm